Empower the Workforce With A Culture of Peer-to-Peer Recognition

 The problem is that people will not know "if" they are doing a good job when nobody tells them so.

 But with social recognition, you can do that without any hassle.
 Ensure that you have a system that allows the employees to appreciate each other socially.
-With this, the employees will be able to acknowledge their peers for a job done well.
+With this, the employees can acknowledge their peers for a good job.
 This will also enable them to recognize their peers within the organizational communication channel.

 In the long run, it will impact the employees' confidence who receive the appreciation socially.
 And also encourage the rest of the workforce to do well in their jobs.